Martchus/reflective-rapidjson/README.md

 `json/reflector-chronoutilities.h`.
 It provides (de)serialization of `DateTime` and `TimeSpan` objects from the C++ utilities library.

+### Remarks
+* Static member variables are currently ignored by the generator.
+* It is currently not possible to ignore a specific member.

 ### Further examples
 Checkout the test cases for further examples.
 Relevant files are in the directories `lib/tests` and `generator/tests`.